 Transfer to the baking sheet.
 Broil for about 12-15 minutes, stirring halfway through.
 Brussels sprouts should be lightly charred and fork tender.

-Sauteing is a quick and healthy way to cook Brussels sprouts.
-You can easily season them as they cook and make sure they don’t overcook.
+Sautéing is a quick and healthy way to cook Brussels sprouts.
 Half a cup of Brussels sprouts in olive oil contains approximately 81 calories, 7 grams of fat, 3 grams of carbs, 2 grams of fiber, and 1.5 grams of protein.

 - Cook Time